samwelnella/muos-app/README.md

 If you have any issues with the app, please [open an issue](https://github.com/rommapp/muos-app/issues/new) in this repository.
 If the issue is with RomM itself, open an issue in the [RomM repository](https://github.com/rommapp/romm/issues/new/choose).

-Join us on discord, where you can ask questions, submit ideas, get help, showcase your collection, and discuss RomM with other users.
+Join us on Discord, where you can ask questions, submit ideas, get help, showcase your collection, and discuss RomM with other users.
+You can also find our team is the [muOS Discord](https://discord.com/invite/muos).

 [![discord-invite]][discord-invite-url]